-After careful consideration you’ve decide to get a facelift surgery.
+After careful consideration you’ve decided to get facelift surgery.
 This is a procedure that can boost your confidence, your comfort in your own skin, and significantly rejuvenate your appearance.
-The procedure is a surgery and like any surgical procedure will require a period of time for recovery.
+The procedure is surgery and like any surgical procedure will require a period of time for recovery.
 Your recovery time can vary from other patients.
 Here are some of the factors that affect recovery times following facelifts and what to expect from your cosmetic surgery.
 Knowing what to expect will help you get through the necessary recovery time.

 The Recovery Process

 When you wake up in the recovery room following your surgery it’s possible to feel nauseous or cold.
 This is a normal reaction.
 You should let the someone know how you’re feeling.
 There are medications to help you through it.
 It’s also possible to feel emotional after the procedure.
 This is also a normal reaction.